rackingroll/tinet/README.md

 --------
 The synthetic data is located in Data/Synthetic_Data/ directory.

 The real-world data is located in Data/Real_Data directory.
+We preprocess the data into Invariant Network format.
+The model* file contains the matrix representation of the Invariant Network, and target*/source* contains the identification of the entities.

 Resources
 --------